 Because your gland is being suppressed by the medication you are taking, you aren't able to fully respond to these new demands.

-On the other hand, it's also possible that the ketogenic diet may improve your thyroid function which may necessitate a reduction in your thyroid dose.
+On the other hand, it's also possible that the ketogenic diet may improve your thyroid function which may necessitate a reduction in your thyroid medication dose.

-Lastly, it's also possible that using the ketogenic diet may negatively impact other hormones in your body which may have an impact on your thyroid.
+Lastly, it's also possible that using the ketogenic diet may negatively impact other hormones in your body which may have an indirect impact on your thyroid.

 All three of these hormones can be positively (or negatively) impacted by the ketogenic diet.

 Of the three listed, cortisol may be the most important.